top of page

 The vast majority of FSA plans do not allow you to roll balances into the following plan year.
 Because it’s often a use-it-or-lose-it scenario, make sure you use your balance on qualified expenses.

-Generally, you have until December 31st to incur the expenses and until April to submit reimbursement requests.
+Generally, you have until December 31st to incur the expenses and until April of the following year to submit reimbursement requests.
 Check with your provider to confirm plan-specific features and dates.

 Required Minimum Distribution (RMD)

-If you are a retiree who doesn't need your RMD to live on, then you may want to consider a qualified charitable distribution (QCD).
+If you don't need your RMD to support your spending needs, then you may want to consider a qualified charitable distribution (QCD) to manage your tax exposure.

 Gifts & Donations

-If you’re looking back on the year and feeling extra generous with family and loved ones, then you can gift up to $16,000 per person in 2022 without impacting your estate tax exemption.
+If you’re looking back on the year and feeling extra generous with family and loved ones, you can gift up to $17,000 per person in 2023 without impacting your estate tax exemption.

 Equity Compensation

-December is a great time for executives and other employees to review their equity compensation.
+December is a great time for executives and key employees to review their equity compensation.
 Keep tabs on what you’ve accumulated this year and anticipate what will be coming next year.

 From a tax standpoint, consider that the value of restricted stock and exercised non-qualified stock options (NSOs) are taxed as ordinary income.
 If you exercise incentive stock options (ISOs) but don’t sell the stock in the same year, then you may be subject to alternative minimum tax (AMT).

 As far as your investment strategy goes, determine whether to keep your accumulated shares or sell them.
 A strong consideration in your strategy is how much you are invested in your current employer.
-Between your income, options, and grants, you don’t want too much of your success to depend solely on your employer.
+Between your income, options, and grants, you don’t want too much of your security tied solely to your employer.

 Portfolio Review